RobertoFalconi/MinimalAPIsTemplate/README.md

 4. RFC 8017: PKCS #1: RSA Cryptography Specifications Version 2.2 - https://www.rfc-editor.org/rfc/rfc8017

 # FAQ
-### When sending a JWT (more properly a JWS) from microservice A to microservice B, should microservice A sign the token using its own public key, its own private key, microservice B's public key, or microservice B's private key?
+### When sending a JWT (more properly a JWS) from microservice A to microservice B, should microservice A sign the token using: its own public key, or its own private key, or microservice B's public key, or microservice B's private key?

 Microservice A should sign the token using its own private key.
 The digital signature is used to verify the integrity of the token and to prove that it was sent from a trustworthy source.
 When microservice A sends the JWT to B, it signs the token with its own private key to prove that it was sent by A and that the contents of the token have not been altered during transmission.
 Microservice B can then verify the signature using A's public key.
 This way, B can be sure that the token was sent by A and that the contents of the token have not been altered during transmission.

-### When sending a JWT (more properly a JWE) from microservice A to microservice B, should microservice A encrypt the token using its own public key, its own private key, microservice B's public key, or microservice B's private key?
+### When sending a JWT (more properly a JWE) from microservice A to microservice B, should microservice A encrypt the token using: its own public key, or its own private key, or microservice B's public key, or microservice B's private key?

 Microservice A should encrypt the token using microservice B's public key.
 Encryption is used to protect sensitive data inside the token during transmission from A to B. In an asymmetric encryption system, the public key is used to encrypt data and verify the signature, while the private key is used to decrypt data and sign the token.
 When microservice A sends the JWT to B, it should encrypt the token using B's public key so that only B, possessing the corresponding private key, can decrypt the sensitive data.